 Are you considering to start your own company one day?
-Are you interested in developing business ideas by using your background in science or technology?
+Are you interested in building a comprehensive business plan for a science and technology driven start-up?

 Technology entrepreneurs usually have a background in science and technology who utilize their vision, technical knowledge and unique network to establish business ventures.
 In the minor program “Technology entrepreneurship” you learn how technology entrepreneurs address market needs and build companies by exploiting scientific insights and new technologies.

 The minor integrates both an academic and a practitioner perspective to the exploration, development and exploitation of scientific knowledge.